kilfour/QuickMGenerate/README.md

 Usefull f.i. to generate numeric strings.

  - `.AsObject()` : Simply casts the generator itself from `Generator<T>` to `Generator<object>`.
 Mostly used internally.

+###'Generating' constants.
+Use `MGen.Constant<T>(T value)`.

+This generator is most usefull in combination with others and is used to inject constants into combined generators.